-This semi-experimental study was a pretestposttest design with a control group.
-The study population was consisted of mothers of children with cerebral palsy, autism, and intellectual disability admitted to the rehabilitation center for persons with physical and mental disabilities in Hamedan.
+This semi-experimental study was a pre-test post-test design with a control group.
+The study population was consisted of mothers of children with cerebral palsy, autism, and intellectual disability admitted to the Rehabilitation Center for Persons with Physical and Mental Disabilities in Hamedan.
 Children were between 4-9 years old and were categorized in three groups based on a physician's diagnosis.
 They received occupational therapy, physiotherapy, and speech-therapy according to their needs.
 A group meeting was held with the mothers to evaluate the objectives, and a test was given to the mothers who were willing to participate in the current research.
-Oualified mothers (those acquiring 1 standard deviation above the mean score), were chosen as the sample of the study.
-24 mothers whom children were suffering from cerebral palsy, autism, and intellectual disability was selected.
+Qualified mothers (those acquiring 1 standard deviation above the mean score), were chosen as the sample of the study.

+A sample of 24 mothers whom children were suffering from cerebral palsy, autism, and intellectual disability was selected.
 Seven mothers of children with cerebral palsy, six mothers of children with autism, and 6 mothers of children with intellectual disability left the study.
 19 mothers were assigned to three groups of dialectical behavior therapy (consisting of 7 members: 3 mothers of children with cerebral palsy, 2 mothers of children with autism and 2 mothers of children with intellectual disability), cognitive behavioral therapy (consisting of 6 members: 2 mothers of children with cerebral palsy, 2 mothers of children with autism, and 2 mothers of children with intellectual disability), and the control group (consisting of 6 members: 2 mothers of children with cerebral palsy, 2 mothers of children with autism, and 2 mothers of children with intellectual disability).